DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

     source /opt/ros/melodic/setup.bash
     ```
     inside the container.
 This will set up your environment to run ROS commands, and has to be run in every new terminal.
-- :information_source: Run this command inside the container to install the tutorial packages:
+- :information_source: Run these two commands inside the container to install the tutorial packages:
     ```bash
+    apt update
-    sudo apt-get update && sudo apt-get install ros-melodic-ros-tutorials
+    apt install ros-melodic-ros-tutorials
     ```
 - The version of ROS you are using is melodic.
 - If you are done with roscore, hit `ctrl-c` to exit the command.